MRes & PhD (1 + 3 years) Course Information

 More than 700 laboratory researchers and physicians are united through a 12 programme structure that brings together investigators working on: Aerodigestive, Breast, Haematological, Brain, Ovarian, Paediatric, Pancreatic and Urological cancers.
 An additional four programmes focus on: ‘Advanced Cancer Imaging’ to promote our world-leading expertise in laboratory and clinical imaging research; ‘Cell and Molecular Biology’, to engage our colleagues working in all aspects of biology relevant to cancer; ‘Early Detection’ to support this special area of research emphasis in our CRUK Major Centre; and ‘Onco-Innovation’ to provide a collaboration point for our colleagues in the pharmaceutical industry (e.g. AstraZeneca, Medimmune) as well as members from University departments in the physical sciences.

 This extensive research effort is supported by a state-of-the-art research environment that includes:

 - World-class research facilities for basic and clinical research

-- Nationally and internationally recognised centres of excellence – the Cambridge Centre is one of only two CRUK Major Centres, and Cambridge is a hub for Early Cancer Detection and Precision Cancer Medicine.
+- Nationally and internationally recognised centres of excellence – the Cambridge Centre is one of only three CRUK Major Centres, and Cambridge is a hub for Early Cancer Detection and Precision Cancer Medicine.